mhvuze/XCharm/README.md

 Thanks to svanheulen for his [research](https://github.com/svanheulen/mhff/wiki/MHX-system-Format) which saved me some trouble.

-*Note:* A homebrew-enabled console is required to dump your savedata.
+*Note:* XCharm only processes decrypted MHX savedata.
+A homebrew-enabled console is required.